Introduction for Entry in 2018

 Results will be available online mid-October 2017.
 If your son is assessed as suitable for admission to Reading School, you may wish to list Reading School as one of your preferences on your Common Application Form.
 However being assessed as suitable for Reading School will not guarantee that your son will be offered a place as it is extremely likely that more boys will qualify for places than the School can accommodate.
 In this case we will apply our oversubscription criteria as listed in our Admissions Policy.

-For entry into the Sixth Form students must have achieved the equivalent of a total of at least 54 points (A*=8, A=7, B=6, C=5, D=4, E=3 or for Maths and English where the grades 1-9 are used the points value of the grade will be taken into account e.g. 9 = 9) from 8 GCSE subjects and at least a grade 5 at GCSE in Mathematics and English Language or a DfE recognised equivalency.
-In addition, it is expected that prospective entrants will have obtained a grade B, or better, in the subjects to be studied in the Sixth Form.
-Two exceptions to this are that a grade 8 is required for studying Mathematics, Grade A for Chemistry and for a student who wishes to study Biology or Physics and has not studied separate sciences, then A grades are required in both Science and Additional Science.
+For entry into the Sixth Form students must have achieved the equivalent of a total of at least 54 points (9=9, 8=8, 7=7, 6=6 or if still studying old GCSE qualifications then A*=8, A=7, B=6 etc) from 8 GCSE subjects and at least a grade 5 at GCSE in Mathematics and English Language or a DfE recognised equivalency.
+In addition, it is expected that prospective entrants will have obtained a grade 6, or better, in the subjects to be studied in the Sixth Form.

-Please click here to view our Sixth Form Information Booklet for entry in 2017.
+Please click here to view our Sixth Form Information Booklet including our minimum subject requirements for entry in 2018.

 At the Governors Admissions Committee which met on 25th January 2016, following consultation, they agreed to cease Year 9 entry.
 Please therefore refer to the non-routine admissions policy for information about entry into Years 8, 9 and 10.